 Please take a careful look at the bill and LFD reports.
 If an amendment is desired, find a finance committee member to submit the amendment.
-Finance committee amendments may be submitted only by a finance committee member.
+Finance committee amendments may only be submitted by a finance committee member.
 Legislative Finance can provide help drafting and/or reviewing amendments.